 CATCH A GLIMPSE OF THAI CULTURE AT THE BIG BUDDHA

 Draped in white Burmese jade marble, the Big Buddha stands 45m tall, guarding the island with watchful eyes.
 Cross-legged on a pedestal spanning 25 metres, it’s visible from all angles, reaching as far as Phuket Town and Karon Beach.
 Up here on top of Nakkerd Hill, between Kata and Chalong, you’ll meet locals praying for good luck.
 Bells chime, recorded dharma music plays softly, and yellow Buddhist flags flutter in the wind that carries the scent of incense.
 In short, you’ll want to add this statue to your Kata itinerary.

 HAVE FUN AT DINO PARK MINI GOLF

 On the beach road slap bang in the middle of Kata and Karon, Dino Park Mini Golf has the answer for families wondering what to do in Kata Beach.
 An offshoot of golf that’s easy to play, mini golf is for everyone.
 Framed by life-sized dinosaurs that are ready to snap, the 18-hole course is reminiscent of Jurassic Park.
 With its dense woods, erupting volcano, and pre-historic setting that continues in the Flintstones-themed restaurant, Dino Park guarantees a fun day out with your family.

-Writing by: Philipp Meier
+- Written by: Philipp Meier